Thayer Reno

 ... sit there.

-So we ripped up the old concrete,
+So to avoid any potential future issues, we ripped up the old concrete,

 installed drainage pipes,